alloy-rs/book/src/highlights/the-sol!-procedural-macro.md

 that returns a `CallBuilder` for that function.

 If `#[sol(bytecode = "0x...")]` is provided, the contract can be deployed with `Counter::deploy` and a new instance will be created.
+The bytecode is also loaded from Foundry-style JSON artifact files.

 ```rust,ignore
 //!
 Example showing how to use the `#[sol(rpc)]` and #[sol(bytecode = "0x...")] attributes